Financial Instruments (ECFS867)

 This unit covers the structure, pricing and usage of various financial instruments, including spot, forward, swaps and option contracts for equity, debt, foreign exchange and commodity markets.
 This unit is concerned with understanding how these financial instruments work, how they are used by end users for speculation and risk management, how they are priced and valued, and how market makers manage their risks when they trade these financial instruments.

-- Explain and assess the characteristics and uses of various financial instruments such as forwards, futures, swaps, and options.
+- Explain and assess the characteristics and uses of various financial instruments such as forwards, futures, swaps, and options using different communication styles for different audiences.

 - Analyse financial risks and develop appropriate hedging strategies to manage those risks.